tsaopy/tsaopy.github.io/index.md

 At this point `tsaopy` should be working, and you may head to the [basic usage](https://tsaopy.github.io/basic-usage/) notebook to check how everything works and begin fitting some models.

-### Note: the first time you import TSAOpy the backend will build some necessary modules and run other auxiliary scripts.
-If you run into any trouble please let me know by opening an issue.
+### Note 1: the first time you import TSAOpy the backend will build some necessary modules and run some other auxiliary scripts.
+If have any problems please let me know by opening an issue.

+### Note 2: some users may run into trouble if path variables for certain numpy submodules are not properly defined, and I can't help with that.
+However, it should work out of the box if you just install things in a new conda enviroment.

 ## Referencing TSAOpy